-Can I use the Teaching Strategies Teacher app to collect and level documentation?
+Can I use the GOLD® Documentation app to collect and level documentation?

-Yes, the purpose of the Teaching Strategies Teacher app is to seamlessly capture and collect documentation in the classroom and send it to SmartTeach®.
-The app uses the same username and password as your login to SmartTeach®.
+Yes, the purpose of the GOLD® Documentation pp is to seamlessly capture and collect documentation in the classroom and send it to MyTeachingStrategies®.
+The app uses the same username and password as your login to MyTeachingStrategies®.

-With the Teaching Strategies Teacher app, teachers can:
+With the GOLD® Documentation app, teachers can:

-- Capture documentation in real-time using audio, video, photo, and text notes (and voice to text notes). - Easily tag documentation with children's names, objectives, and dimensions. - Assign preliminary levels directly from the app and upload the data straight to SmartTeach®. - Communicate with families
+- Capture documentation in real-time using audio, video, photo, and text notes (and voice to text notes). - Easily tag documentation with children's names, objectives, and dimensions. - Assign preliminary levels directly from the app and upload the data straight to MyTeachingStrategies®.

-- Count on the highest level of security-all documentation is accessible only from within the app and SmartTeach®. - Move quickly-one tap transfers documentation straight into SmartTeach®. - Assess with confidence-more high-quality documentation better prepares teachers to - Assess a child's growth and development.
+- Count on the highest level of security-all documentation is accessible only from within the app and MyTeachingStrategies®. - Move quickly-one tap transfers documentation straight into MyTeachingStrategies®. - Assess with confidence-more high-quality documentation better prepares teachers to - assess a child's growth and development.